Meet our Speakers & Panelists

 Responsible for the Asset Management of Green Park, the 195 acre business community in Reading, Rory joined Mapletree UK Management Limited in January 2017 from Oxford Properties.
 He has been directly involved in the Thames Valley office market for 16 years, as well as having been a student in the Thames Valley at both The University of Oxford and The University of Reading.
 Rory’s role is to ensure that Green Park delivers on its promise of being a destination where businesses will ‘Discover Better’.
 As such, he takes an overview of all aspects of the running of the 1.4m sq ft park – from strategy and masterplanning, through to customer service and events.

-Kevin specialises in the acquisition and disposal of commercial property, specifically within the Thames Valley market where he has built a strong corporate client base acting for Jacobs, Airspan Communications, Shoosmiths LLP, Reckitt Benckiser, Technogym UK Ltd, REL Field Marketing, Golder Associates, Segro, Verizon and Hutchison Three.
+Kevin, Partner at Vail Williams, specialises in the acquisition and disposal of commercial property, specifically within the Thames Valley market where he has built a strong corporate client base acting for Jacobs, Airspan Communications, Shoosmiths LLP, Reckitt Benckiser, Technogym UK Ltd, REL Field Marketing, Golder Associates, Segro, Verizon and Hutchison Three.
 Kevin has built a strong reputation for advising local authority clients, including Surrey County Council, the London Borough of Sutton, Bracknell Forest Council, Slough Borough Council and Wokingham Borough Council to name but a few.
 Kevin also acts for Surrey County Council where he specialises in providing strategic portfolio advice.

 Director & Co-Founder